Trump picks Veterans Affairs insider to lead troubled agency

 “We are both eager to begin reforming the areas in our Veterans Affairs system that need critical attention, and do it in a swift, thoughtful and responsible way,” Shulkin said in a statement released by Trump’s transition team.

-Shulkin spent more than two decades in hospital management.
-He also served as president and CEO of the Beth Israel Medical Center in New York and chief medical officer at the University of Pennsylvania Health System and Temple University Hospital in Philadelphia.

-He is likely to embrace a more modest approach to changes at the VA, having expressed support for closer ties with the private sector but opposing full privatization as undesirable.
+Shulkin would lead the government’s second-largest agency with nearly 370,000 employees and an annual budget of nearly $167 billion.

 “We’re pleased with this decision,” said Joe Chenelly, national executive director of AMVETS.
-“We’ve been saying all along and continuity is important at the VA, and Dr. Shulkin definitely understands the problems at the VA.”
+“We’ve been saying all along continuity is important at the VA, and Dr. Shulkin definitely understands the problems at the VA.”

-If confirmed by the Senate, Shulkin would lead the government’s second-largest agency with nearly 370,000 employees and an annual budget of nearly $167 billion.
+Paul Rieckhoff, founder and CEO of Iraq and Afghanistan Veterans of America, said his group will have tough questions for Shulkin.
+It is concerned about the department being led by a non-veteran.

+“He’s going to have to explain why he is best-suited for this job,” Rieckhoff said.

 Associated Press writer Darlene Superville contributed to this report.